sanity-io/sanity-plugin-transifex/README.md

 ### Field-level translations

-If you are using field-level translation, we assume any fields you want translated exist in the multi-locale object form we recommend.
+If you are using field-level translation, we assume any fields you want to be translated exist in the multi-locale object form we recommend.

-For example, on a document you don't want to be translated, you may have a "title" field that's a flat string: `title: 'My title is here.'` For a field you want to include many languages for, your title may look like
+For example, on a document you don't want to be translated, you may have a "title" field that's a flat string: `title: 'My title is here.'` For a field you want to include many languages for your title may look like:

 ```javascript
 {